 Michael Sherrill Retrospective is presented in conjunction with the Renwick Gallery’s installation Ginny Ruffner: Reforestation of the Imagination, which also features botanically inspired sculptures.
 These exhibitions are the latest projects at the Renwick Gallery to explore an expanded definition of contemporary craft and new technologies.
 After its presentation at the Renwick Gallery, the exhibition will travel to the Arizona State University Art Museum in 2020.

 The accompanying catalogue was edited by Annie Carlano, senior curator of craft, design & fashion at The Mint Museum, who also served as organizing curator for the exhibition.
 The catalogue includes essays by Ezra Shales, professor at the Massachusetts College of Art and Design; and Marilyn Zapf, guest curator for the exhibition and assistant director and curator at The Center for Craft, Creativity & Design in Asheville, North Carolina.
-It is available for purchase ($40) in the museum store.

 Michael Sherrill Retrospective is organized by The Mint Museum.
 Funding for the exhibition catalogue and national tour is provided by the Windgate Foundation.